VAT exemption on products sold to foreign travellers

 The refund shall be paid to the foreign traveller in forints, in cash.
 However, the currency and the terms of payment may be altered subject to mutual consent by the vendor and the foreign traveller.

-It is the vendor’s responsibility to ensure, simultaneously with the tax refund, that the invoice (simplified invoice) made out on the supply of goods cannot be used for claiming any additional refund by affixing “VAT refunded” on the original copy of the invoice.
+It is the vendor’s responsibility to ensure, simultaneously with the tax refund, that the invoice (simplified invoice) made out on the supply of goods cannot be used for claiming any additional refund by affixing “VAT refunded” (“ÁFA elszámolva”) on the original copy of the invoice.
 The supplier must make a photocopy of the document, which is no longer suitable for additional VAT refund prior to the return of the invoice (simplified invoice) to the foreign traveller, and shall keep that photocopy in his records.

-The customs and other rules applicable to passenger traffic are described in detail in the Information for travellers under the menu point called Publications on the homepage of the tax authority (www.nav.gov.hu).
+The customs and other rules applicable to passenger traffic are available in details in Hungarian in the “Information for travellers” under the menu point “Publications” on the homepage of the National Tax and Customs Administration (www.nav.gov.hu).

-National Tax and Customs Administration (NAV)
+National Tax and Customs Administration

 The approval of the form to be applied falls within the scope of competence of the Central Management of the National Tax and Customs Administration, Department of Matters of Specific Competence.